 These are my two sourdough starters:

 #1.
 A traditional sourdough starter.
-It will rejuvenate within 2 days and comes with instructions for two ways to care for it – Traditional (daily feeding) or Low-maintenance (feed when you bake or every 6-weeks, whichever comes first).
+It will rejuvenate within 2 days and comes with instructions for two ways to care for it – Traditional (daily feeding) or Low-maintenance (feed when you bake or every month, whichever comes first).

 But like I said, you can buy any sourdough starter.
 Just avoid anything with added yeast.